Komeito: Anti-LDP coalition government: 1993–1994

-Coalition with the Liberal Democratic Party: 1999–2009, 2012–present
+Coalition with the Liberal Democratic Party: 1999–2025

 The current conservative, more moderate, and centrist party was formed in 1998, in a merger of Kōmei and the New Peace Party.
-Since then it has joined coalition with the ruling Liberal Democratic Party (LDP), which need Komeito to maintain majority in the Diet (especially in the House of Councillors which the LDP lost majority since 1989), and did well in the 2000 and 2001 parliamentary elections.
+Since then it has joined coalition with the ruling Liberal Democratic Party (LDP), which needs Komeito to maintain a majority in the Diet (especially in the House of Councillors which the LDP lost majority since 1989), and did well in the 2000 and 2001 parliamentary elections.

 The LDP-Liberal coalition expanded to include the New Komeito Party in October 1999.
 New Komeito has been (and continues to be) a coalition partner in the Government of Japan since 1999 (excluding 2009–2011 when the Democratic Party of Japan was in power).
-As such, New Komeito supported a (temporary) change to Japan's "no-war constitution" in order for Japan to support the 2003 invasion of Iraq.
+As such, New Komeito supported a (temporary) change to Japan's "no-war constitution" in order for Japan to deploy troops in support of the 2003 invasion of Iraq.

 In the 2003 Japanese general election and 2004 Japanese House of Councillors election, the NKP did well, thanks to an extremely committed and well-organized voter base coming from Soka Gakkai.
 The party shares its support base with the LDP, made up of white-collar bureaucrats and rural populations, but also gained support from religious leaders.
 However, on 27 July 2005, NKP's Secretary-General said that his party would consider forming a coalition government with the Democratic Party of Japan (DPJ) if the DPJ gained a majority in the House of Representatives.
 On 8 August 2005, then-Prime Minister and the president of LDP Junichiro Koizumi dissolved the Lower House and called for a general election, due to the rejection on some of the members of LDP for efforts to privatize Japan Post.
 The incumbent LDP-New Komeito coalition won a large majority in the 2005 general election.